 Figure 5.
 Comparison of the binding site for TTX in human and sperm whale NaV1.5 and NaV1.7.
 A) Cartoon representation (alpha-helices shown as cylinders) of human NaV1.7 colored magenta, and stick model of TTX with carbon atoms colored cyan (PDB code 6J8I showing only chain B and TTX).
 B-E) Ribbon representation of the TTX binding site on the indicated sodium channels, and stick representation of sodium channel TTX binding site amino acid residues with carbon atoms colored orange (B; human NaV1.5; PDB code 6LQA), magenta (C; human NaV1.7; PDB code 6J8I), green (D; sperm whale NaV1.5; model generated by SWISS-MODEL), or blue (E; sperm whale NaV1.7; model generated by SWISS-MODEL), and of TTX with carbon atoms colored cyan.
 Highlighted are the positions of C373 in human NaV1.5, of Y362 in human NaV1.7 which is critical for binding via a 𝛑-cation interaction with the 1,2,3-guanidinium group of TTX, and of Y373 and Y361 of sperm whale NaV1.5 and NaV1.7, respectively, predicted to interact with TTX via a similar p-cation interaction.
 The carbonyl and amino groups of glycine residues are depicted for better visualization.
 F-I) Two- dimensional, schematic representation of the position of TTX shown in B-E using LigPlot+.

-We also retrieved categories related to locomotion (Fig. 3 and Supplementary Table S3), one of the phenotypes significantly modified in cetaceans, with profound changes in the body plan due to the conquest of the aquatic environment.
+We also retrieved categories related to locomotion (Fig. 3 and Supplementary Table S3), one of the phenotypes significantly modified in cetaceans, with profound changes in the body plan due to the aquatic transition.
 Unlike terrestrial mammals, cetaceans have elongated bodies and absent hindlimbs.
 The forelimb was modified into a flipper, and vertical movements of the tail accomplished locomotion.
 Moreover, moving into the water column imposes a highly energetic cost requiring a greater force than moving into the terrestrial environment, which translates into a need for stronger muscle contraction (Berta et al. 2005).
 In stronger muscle contraction, ion channels play a fundamental role by initiating the influx of ions, including sodium transport, into the cells.
 This result agrees with Sun et al. (2013), which reported the signature of positive selection in genes related to motor activity and muscle contraction in cetaceans.
 The two most frequently mentioned ion channels are the Calcium Voltage-Gated Channel Subunit Alpha1 A (CACNA1A) and Glycine Receptor Alpha 1 (GLRA1).
 Thus, like the heart case previously described, given that marine mammal muscle architecture is similar to most other mammals (Würsig et al. 2017), the fact that we recovered several ion channels related to locomotion highlights their fundamental role in physiological divergence.